api2cart/javascript-sdk/docs/CustomerApi.md

 let apiInstance = new Api2CartOpenApi.CustomerApi();
 let opts = {
-  'disableCache': false, // Boolean | Disable cache for current request 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 'storeId': "1", // String | Store Id
+  'groupIds': "1,2,3", // String | Groups that will be assigned to a customer 'storeId': "1", // String | Store Id
   'langId': "3", // String | Language id
+  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'groupIds': "1,2,3", // String | Groups that will be assigned to a customer 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
   'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}" // String | Set this parameter in order to choose which entity fields you want to retrieve
-};
+  'disableCache': false // Boolean | Disable cache for current request };
 apiInstance.customerGroupList(opts, (error, data, response) => {
   if (error) {